dd9jn/rfc4880bis/crypto-refresh.md

 These binding signatures may be in either V3 or V4 format, but SHOULD be V4.
 Subkeys that can issue signatures MUST have a V4 binding signature due to the REQUIRED embedded primary key binding signature.

-In a V4 key, the primary key MUST be a key capable of certification.
+In order to create self-signatures (see {{self-sigs}}), the primary key MUST be an algorithm capable of making signatures (that is, not an encryption-only algorithm).
-The subkeys may be keys of any other type.
+The subkeys may be keys of any type.
-There may be other constructions of V4 keys, too.
-For example, there may be a single-key RSA key in V4 format, a DSA primary key with an RSA encryption key, or RSA primary key with an Elgamal subkey, etc.
+For example, there may be a single-key RSA key, an EdDSA primary key with an RSA encryption key, or an EdDSA primary key with an ECDH subkey, etc.

 It is also possible to have a signature-only subkey.
 This permits a primary key that collects certifications (key signatures), but is used only for certifying subkeys that are used for encryption and signatures.